buda-base/xmltoldmigration/README.md

 ## TODO

 - map all nodes of O5TAX003 to topics, to map place/event/affiliation/@rid="lineage:*"
-- build some euristics to guess if an ascii string is Tibetan or English (for pubinfo properties mostly)
 - add licenses as individuals?
 - handle BDRC staff by some individuals of a new class?
 - check if the "onDisk" description type appear outside imagegroup